sbravyi/symmetric_group_characters/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Classical algorithms for characters of the symmetric group
+MPS algorithms for Sn characters and Kostka numbers
 ===============================

 This is a companion package to the paper "Classical and quantum algorithms for  characters of the symmetric group" by Sergey Bravyi, David Gosset, Vojtech Havlicek an Louis Schatzki.